Healthdirect Free Australian health advice you can count on.

 Resources and support

-Your GP can refer you to a public mental health service or a private psychiatrist, psychologist or private hospital.
+Your doctor can refer you to a public mental health service or a private psychiatrist, psychologist or private hospital.

-Read more on paying for mental health services.
+Read more on the costs of mental health services.

-There is a wide range of services available to help people with schizophrenia, as well as their family and/or carers:
+There is a wide range of services available to help people who live with schizophrenia and their family or carers:

-• Headspace offer a variety of tools and resources to help support young people.
-Chat privately with counsellors over the phone or webchat about your mental health —available seven days a week between 9am – 1am (AEDT).
+• Headspace offers a variety of tools and resources to help support young people.
+Chat privately with counsellors over the phone or webchat about your mental health.

 Learn more here about the development and quality assurance of healthdirect content.